 This course is an introduction to mathematical modeling using graphical, numerical, symbolic, and verbal techniques to describe and explore real-world data and phenomena.
 Emphasis is on the use of elementary functions to investigate and analyze applied problems and questions.
 Emphasis is also placed on technology, and effective communication of quantitative concepts and results.
 A graphing calculator is required.
 MATH 1101 is a math course for non-science majors and may be used as a prerequisite to MATH 2205 and/or MATH 1145.
 Students receiving credit for MATH 1101 cannot receive credit for MATH 1001 or MATH 1111.
+May be used as Area A math except in programs where trigonometry is required.

 Prerequisite: MATH 0099 or satisfactory score on math placement test.